jmeydam/queues/README.md

 * Returning NULL and no change of queue state in case of empty queue, thus avoiding underflow.
 * Variable head used for index of element that will be dequeued next.
-Implementation of special cases:
+Special cases:
   * Initial state: queue empty, head points to slot 0.
   * The last remaining element has been removed: head points to slot of element removed last.
 * Variable tail used for index of empty slot to the right of the element that was enqueued last.
-Implementation of special cases:
+Special cases:
   * Initial state: queue empty, tail points to slot 0.

 In the Arduino version, the array size is 64, and the elements in the queue are